Mercury-Language/packaging/README.md

     mv mercury-{srcdist-,}14.01.1
     tar -zcf mercury_14.01.1.orig.tar.gz

-Copy the debian directory from this repository into place.
+Copy the debian directory from this repository into place and add a new changelog entry.

     cp -r packaging/debian mercury-14.01.1/debian
+    (cd mercury-14.01.1; dch -v 14.01.1-1)

+Check that patches apply properly, in a loop do:

+    dquilt push -f
+    // Fix the rejects
+    dquilt refresh

 Build the source package